 San Diego Assemblywoman Lorena Gonzalez authored a bill that was enacted in the law in 2019 after public awareness arose on the number of allegations involving Catholic priests molesting minors nationwide.
 For many of these victims, the time limit ran out to file a civil lawsuit to hold the alleged abusers and church leaders legally accountable.

 Before the bill was passed, the abuse victim could file a lawsuit until eight years after they reached adulthood or within three years from the date that the victim discovered they had damages from the abuse.
-Now, the new law extends the time limit a victim of childhood sexual assault can file for damages from there twenty-six birthday to their fortieth birthday.
+Now, the new law extends the time limit a victim of clergy abuse can file for damages from their twenty-sixth birthday to their fortieth birthday.

 Monetary Compensation Program

 In May 2019, the Diocese of Sacramento announced its participation in a compensation program to assist clergy sexual abuse survivors.
 The newly formed program included other dioceses in California, including:

 - San Diego Diocese